Towards a muon scattering tomography system for both low-Z and high-Z materials

 where $\theta_{\rm plane}$ is projected angle on $x^{\prime}z^{\prime}$ or $y^{\prime}z^{\prime}$ plane of a three-dimensional scattering angle $\theta_{\rm space}$.
 The $\theta_0$ is the sigma of the Gaussian distribution and estimated with:

-where $L$ is the thickness of the material along the muon incident direction, $X_0$ is the combined radiation length of the material and $z$ is the charge number of muons.
+where $X_0$ is the combined radiation length of the material, $z$ is the charge number of muons, and $L$ is the 3-dimensional pathlength along the muon incident direction through the sliced material of $\Delta z$ thickness:

 It shows that $\theta_{0}$ of muons crossing the materials depends on the muon momentum, where low energy muons in general have larger scattering angles than high momentum muons.
-A toy Monte Carlo simulation following the method in Ref.~\cite{ParticleDataGroup:2022pth} is carried out to describe the deflection and displacement of muons through $L$ thickness material in the particle coordinate system:
+A toy Monte Carlo simulation following the method in Ref.~\cite{ParticleDataGroup:2022pth} is carried out to describe the deflection and displacement of muons through materials of $L$ thickness in the particle coordinate system:

 where $\theta_{y^{\prime}}$ and $\Delta y^{\prime}$ is the deflection angle and displacement in $y^{\prime}z^{\prime}$ plane and so is the projection in $x^{\prime}z^{\prime}$ plane. $c_1$ and $c_2$ are independent random variables following the normal distribution.